XSGD (XSGD) Price Down 0% Over Last 7 Days

-XSGD (XSGD) traded up 0.3% against the US dollar during the 24 hour period ending at 9:00 AM E.T. on June 18th.
-XSGD has a total market capitalization of $31.43 million and $925,936.93 worth of XSGD was traded on exchanges in the last 24 hours.
-One XSGD token can currently be bought for $0.74 or 0.00001136 BTC on popular cryptocurrency exchanges.
-Over the last seven days, XSGD has traded down 0% against the US dollar.
+XSGD (XSGD) traded up 0.1% against the US dollar during the 1 day period ending at 16:00 PM Eastern on June 18th.
+One XSGD token can now be bought for approximately $0.74 or 0.00001139 BTC on major exchanges.
+XSGD has a total market capitalization of $31.48 million and approximately $1.01 million worth of XSGD was traded on exchanges in the last day.
+During the last seven days, XSGD has traded down 0% against the US dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.